olds1423/portfolio/README.md

 Stretch Goals TODO:
 - As a reader, I want project descriptions truncated to the first paragraph on the main page but have a link to the additional projects folder that directs you to that specific project
 - As a reader, I want projects filterable by category so that I can review just the things that interest me.
 (ON THE PROJECTS PAGE)

+##Version 0.0.4 : Currently Planning Phase: Awaiting Implementation

+MVP - TODO:
+- As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+- As a developer, I want my CSS styles to follow SMACSS organization, so that I know where to look for creating and editing styles.

+Stretch Goals TODO:
+- As a visitor, I want the site to use great typography, so that I have an enjoyable reading experience.
+  - Set up your h1, h2, h3 elements according to a type scale.
+  - Include some good fonts, that work well together.